sharvaree1921/ITS21013/Jvs Shreya/python_basics.md

    * **a - b** - in a but not b, **a | b** - union, **a & b** - intersection, **a ^ b** - a or b but not both.
 * Dictionaries are a set of *(immutable) keys : value* pairs. `list(d)` give list of all keys. `dict()` constructor creates dictionary from a comprehension.
 * `.items()` is used to get both the pairs in loops. `'reversed()'` and `sorted()` can be used for sequences in loops.
 Sequences can be compared in lexicographic order.
+* A boolean expression is evaluated from lest to right and is terminated when the result is determined.
+When a variable is assigned a boolean expression, it returns the last evaluated value.
  ```python
  questions = ['name', 'favorite color']
  answers = ['lancelot', 'blue']